profgaelle/profgaelle-website2020/content/authors/gaelle-v/_index.md

 ---
 # Display name
-title: Gaëlle Vallée-Tourangeau
+title: Gaëlle Villejoubert

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
 role: Professor of Behavioural Science

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-  - Principal Investigator
+#   - Principal Investigator

 # Organizations/Affiliations to show in About widget
 organizations: